What is the average salary in Manhattan, NY?

 FlexStaff

-FlexStaff is a staffing agency that specializes in healthcare.
-They connect healthcare professionals with temporary and permanent positions in various settings.
+FlexStaff is a staffing agency that connects healthcare professionals with the right jobs.

 -